Colorado Buffaloes men's basketball: "The Big Burd" rules the court

-After Cox left CU, Horace "Bebe" Lee took over as the Buffs head coach.
-He led the school to two NCAA Tournament bids, including a Third Place finish in the 1955 NCAA tournament.
+After Cox left CU, Horace "Bebe" Lee took over as the Buffs' head coach.
+He led the school to two NCAA Tournament bids, including a third-place finish in the 1955 NCAA tournament.
 However, the star of this era was Burdette "Burdie" Haldorson.
 Also known as "The Big Burd," Haldorson was arguably the best player in Colorado Men's Basketball history.
-An All-American whose number is retired at CU, Haldorson was named to All-Big 7 Conference team two times and is also a member of the Basketball Hall of Fame, The Colorado Sports Hall of Fame, the University of Colorado Athletic Hall of Fame, and the Pac-12 Basketball Hall of Honor.
+An All-American whose number (#22) is retired at CU, Haldorson was named to the All-Big 7 Conference team two times and is also a member of the Basketball Hall of Fame, the Colorado Sports Hall of Fame, the University of Colorado Athletic Hall of Fame, and the Pac-12 Basketball Hall of Honor.
 He also won two gold medals with USA Basketball (1956 & 1960).

-In 1955, Haldorson led the Big 7 Conference in scoring with 23.9 points per game as he led the Buffs to the third-place finish in the 1955 NCAA Tournament.
+In 1955, Haldorson led the Big 7 Conference in scoring with 23.9 points per game as he led the Buffs to a third-place finish in the 1955 NCAA Tournament.